 Prerequisites for cluster peering

-Before you set up cluster peering, you should confirm that the connectivity, port, IP address, subnet, firewall, and cluster-naming requirements are met.
+Before you set up cluster peering using the ONTAP System Manager classic interface with ONTAP 9.7 or earlier, you should confirm that the connectivity, port, IP address, subnet, firewall, and cluster-naming requirements are met.

 Every intercluster LIF on the local cluster must be able to communicate with every intercluster LIF on the remote cluster.